Cheesecake Factory Bakery Oreo Cheesecake

 1. Melt the butter, then combine melted butter with Oreo crumbs and press into a 9-inch spring pan.

-2. In a large bowl beat cream cheese until light and fluffy.
+2. In a large bowl beat cream cheese with a hand mixer until light and fluffy.

 3. Add sugar gradually and continue beating cream cheese until mixed through.